boneskull/nodejs-production-test-action/README.md

       - uses: boneskull/nodejs-production-test-action@v1
         with:
           script: test:smoke # name of script in workspace
-          scriptArgs: '--verbose' # any extra flags to pass to `npm run-script <script> [flags]`
-          workspace: foo bar # list of npm workspaces, if any
+          # workspace: foo bar # // list of npm workspaces, if any
-          #workspaces: true # alternatively, all workspaces
+          # workspaces: false # // if `true`, run script for all workspaces
-          quiet: false # do not suppress npm output
+          # quiet: false # // do not suppress npm output
-          includeWorkspaceRoot: false # also include workspace root if `workspaces` is true
+          # includeWorkspaceRoot: false # // also include workspace root if `workspaces` is true
-          extraNpmInstallArgs: '--ignore-scripts' # extra flags for `npm install` of tarball, if needed
+          # extraNpmInstallArgs: '--ignore-scripts' # // extra flags for `npm install` of tarball (space-delimited), if needed
 ```

 ## Local Testing